graphcommerce-org/graphcommerce/docs/upgrading.md

 project.
 Validate if everything looks right, especially the parts that have manual changes.

-Commit your latest changes, push and see if it deploys.
+You are done with the upgrade! 🎉

+Commit, push and deploy!